American ‘Playboy’ Bombshell Rachel Cook Teases Tantalizing Topless Shots From Sizzling-Hot Photoshoot

 Naturally, Cook had her breasts covered with her hands just enough to keep the photos from being banished from Instagram.
 However, they were definitely jaw-droppers.
 Other looks Rachel modeled during this shoot included an extremely low-cut green and white one-piece bathing suit along with an eye-popping purple bikini.

-Additional looks included a unique red bikini that had cut-outs flaunting more cleavage as well as a bold crochet bikini top and low-riding matching bottoms and a gorgeous, fairly traditional-style red bikini.
-In each of these styles, Rachel’s insane abs and curvy hips dominated the photos and each snapshot was more stunning than the one before it.
+Additional ensembles included a unique red bikini that featured cut-outs flaunting more cleavage as well as a bold crocheted bikini top and low-riding, matching bottoms.

+With each style, Rachel’s insane abs and curvy hips dominated the photos with each snapshot becoming more stunning than the one before it.

 View this post on Instagram